MicrosoftDocs/winrt-api/windows.networking.vpn/vpnsystemhealth_statementofhealth.md

 # Windows.Networking.Vpn.VpnSystemHealth.StatementOfHealth

 ## -description
-Gets the RFC compliant blob representing the Statement of Health.
-This can be used to send directly in any of the network protocols embedding a RFC compliant statement of health.
+Gets a binary large object (blob) representing the Statement of Health.
+This is intended for use with [Network Access Protection](/windows/win32/nap/network-access-protection-start-page), which is no longer available as of Windows 10.

 ## -property-value
-The RFC compliant blob representing the Statement of Health.
+A binary large object (blob) representing the Statement of Health.

 ## -remarks

 ## -examples

 ## -see-also

 ## -capabilities
 networkingVpnProvider